orjichimaprince/alx-system_engineering-devops/0x01-shell_permissions/README.md

 echo '#!/bin/bash' > 0-iam_betty
 echo 'su betty' >> 0-iam_betty

-task 14: Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+task 14: Write a script that changes tthe owner to vincent and the group owner to staff for all the files and directories in the working directory.